EpokTarren/themes/README.md

 colorscheme tarren
 ```

+### VSCode

+You can either install it using the vsix file provided in the releases or download it from the [marketplace](https://marketplace.visualstudio.com/items?itemName=Tarren.tarrens-themes).

 ### Highlight.js

 If you want to import the files in your project and bundle them with the rest of your css.